aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/40_Deploy_Workload/3_Checkin_vault_single_node_tf.md

 cp -rf /tmp/lab4/workshop_content/single-vault/* .
 ```

-Add file to git and commit to Gitlab
+Add file to git and commit to GitLab

 ```
 git add --all .